qyxtim/AI-For-Games/sudoku/README.md

   - `grid` that stores the value of blocks
   - `output`, used to output the grid
 - `ai.cpp` provides an implementation of Sudoku AI.
+- `controller.cpp` is an controller and viewer for the Sudoku
+  - It's responsible for interacting with the board and AI agent.
+  - It's also responsible for rendering the UI
+  - Because this is not a big game, the viewer and controller are not separated.

 For AI, Sudoku AI uses brute force search, which means in some extreme cases, it may take a long time to solve sudoku.